jvanbruegge/adcs_plot/README.md

         </svg>
     );
 ```
 We `map` the array of path elements to be embedded in an svg element.
-If you are wondering what the HTML is doing the Typescript file, this is JSX syntax that was made popular by [React](https://facebook.github.io/react/).
+If you are wondering what the HTML is doing in the Typescript file, this is JSX syntax that was made popular by [React](https://facebook.github.io/react/).
 You can learn more about JSX [here](https://facebook.github.io/react/docs/jsx-in-depth.html).

 ## Step 4: Enjoy! ...Or do we?